moonrhythm/hime/README.md

 ### Why Another Framework

-There're many Go frameworks out there.
+There is many Go frameworks out there.
 But I want a framework that works with any net/http compatible libraries seamlessly.

 For example, you can choose any router, any middlewares, or handlers that work with standard library.